google/clif/clif/python/primer.md

 Any function to be wrapped and made available in Python has to be declared with a `def` statement.
 The syntax of this statement is similar to the function header of a Python function definition.
-The first declaration in the above Clif file declares `ResetState`.
-This directs Clif to wrap the C++ function `ResetState` and make it available in Python with the same name `ResetState`.
+The first declaration in the above CLIF file declares `ResetState`.
+This directs CLIF to wrap the C++ function `ResetState` and make it available in Python with the same name `ResetState`.
 As this function takes no arguments (and returns `void`), the argument list within the parentheses is empty.